Best Tips To Growing Herbs In Containers

 Cilantro is one of the few herbs that can benefit from shade to discourage it from blossoming too soon, but it also grows well in full sun.

+Keeping cilantro adequately hydrated and nourished will also help keep it from bolting too soon.
 Whatever you do, your cilantro plants will ultimately blossom.
 Fortunately, its blossoms attract hoverflies, which devour aphids, so cilantro farmers win in both cases.

 Rosemary